gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 **Note on performance**

-The solution devised here, work well for small numbers of `n < 7`.
+The solution devised here, works well only for small numbers of `n < 7`.
 This is because its based of generating all possible combinations and thus has a complexity of `O(n^k)`.

 I do strongly believe that is is more important to first understand the problem at hand, and have analysed it